foxdonut/meiosis/docs/lessons/05-Techniques-and-Strategies-E-SAM-Pattern.md

 models.map(model => { ReactDOM.render(app.view(model), element); });
 ```

+This is just a name change, but it conveys the role of `present` in the SAM pattern.

 ## Acceptor

-SAM has the concept of an _acceptor_ function in the model which receives the values presented
+Next, SAM has the concept of an _acceptor_ function in the model which receives the values
-by actions and updates the model accordingly.
+presented by actions and updates the model accordingly.
 In Meiosis, the acceptor function is the
 _accumulator_ function that we use with `scan`.
 Right now this is Patchinko's `O` function, which
 merges changes into the model.
 Let's separate it out into an explicit `acceptor` function: